 Fievel’s American Tails debuted on CBS on September 12, 1992, written by Hank Saroyan, J.R.
 Young, David Carren, J. Larry Carroll, Sam Graham, Chris Hubbell and Grant Moran.
 The show continued Fievel’s adventures in the west, often spoiling the schemes of Cat and Sweet William using his wits and guile.
 Otherwise, he helped his family in their violin shop as they dealt with the other immigrant families in the community of Green River.
 The series was animated by Wang Film Production Co., Ltd., Bardel Animation and The Hollywood Cartoon Company.
-The series’ theme was composed by Hank Saroyan and Robert Irving, while Milan Kymlicka handled the rest of the music.
+The series’ theme was composed by Saroyan and Robert Irving, while Milan Kymlicka handled the rest of the music.
 When Fievel was selected as the spokesmouse for Reading is Fundamental in 1992, little segments called “Reading Buddies” showcasing reading were tacked on to the end of the episodes of the series.
 Fievel’s ability to read also helped him out of some troubles in the show proper as a further tie-in to the campaign.

-The series failed to capture an audience the way the films, particularly the first, had and the ratings dwindled as it went on.
+The series failed to capture an audience the way the films--particularly the first--had and the ratings dwindled as it went on.
 At the conclusion of its sole season, CBS quietly cancelled American Tails and it was off the schedule by the fall of 1993.
 MCA/Universal Home Video released six VHS collections containing two episodes each, as well as two laserdisc volumes.
 The United Kingdom saw a similar release in 1995, but with a different episode order and swapped one of the episodes for the one not released in the United States.
 Episodes have also been released to DVD in France, Germany and Italy.
 It eventually became available to stream on the Universal-owned service, Peacock.